getsentry/rfcs/text/0034-sdk-lifecycle-hooks.md

 To test out this RFC, we implemented it in the [JavaScript SDK](https://github.com/getsentry/sentry-javascript/blob/7aa20d04a3d61f30600ed6367ca7151d183a8fc9/packages/types/src/client.ts#L153) with great success, so now we are looking to propose and implement it in the other SDKs.

-Lifecyle hooks can be registered on a Sentry client, and allow for integrations/sdk users to have finely grained control over the event lifecycle in the SDK.
+Lifecyle hooks can be registered on a Sentry client, and allow for integrations to have finely grained control over the event lifecycle in the SDK.

+Currently hooks are meant to be completely internal to SDK implementors - but we can re-evaluate this in the future.

 ```ts
 interface Client {